Can Gol Linhas Aereas Inteligentes S.A. (GOL) Remain Competitive?

 Sponsored

-The average price from analysts is $8.69, which is $0.92 above the current price.
-GOL currently public float of 179.34M and currently shorts hold a 3.34% ratio of that float.
-Today, the average trading volume of GOL was 2.08M shares.
+GOL currently public float of 179.34M and currently shorts hold a 3.22% ratio of that float.
+Today, the average trading volume of GOL was 2.07M shares.

 GOL’s Market Performance

-GOL stocks went down by -2.90% for the week, with a monthly jump of 11.25% and a quarterly performance of 12.14%, while its annual performance rate touched -16.92%.
-The volatility ratio for the week stands at 4.40% while the volatility levels for the past 30 days are set at 4.15% for Gol Linhas Aereas Inteligentes S.A..
-The simple moving average for the period of the last 20 days is -1.76% for GOL stocks with a simple moving average of 2.63% for the last 200 days.
+GOL stocks went down by -12.68% for the week, with a monthly drop of -16.94% and a quarterly performance of -4.22%, while its annual performance rate touched -31.28%.
+The volatility ratio for the week stands at 5.76% while the volatility levels for the past 30 days are set at 4.59% for Gol Linhas Aereas Inteligentes S.A..
+The simple moving average for the period of the last 20 days is -12.25% for GOL stocks with a simple moving average of -9.67% for the last 200 days.

 Analysts’ Opinion of GOL

-Volatility was left at 4.15%, however, over the last 30 days, the volatility rate increased by 4.40%, as shares surge +8.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.62% upper at present.
+Volatility was left at 4.59%, however, over the last 30 days, the volatility rate increased by 5.76%, as shares sank -15.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.76% lower at present.

 Stock Fundamentals for GOL